Saving Zim by Dib07

-His mind toyed with the idea of going over, just to see if one of Zim's plans had combusted, perhaps showering sauce or ignition fuel all over the place.
+His mind toyed with the idea of going over, just to see if one of Zim's plans had combusted, perhaps showering sauce or ignition fuel everywhere.
 It would come as no surprise.
 Zim rushed through his plans as if his biological clock was on the brink, and his final products would end up as catastrophic failures that tended to leak or burn all over the place.

 The trip would take me just fifteen minutes.
 Less if I take the shortcut.

 He looked back to the phone in the parlour when soft unease had started in his heart.
-Before he knew it, his body was on the move, and he was grabbing his coat and his car keys.
+Before he knew it, his body was in motion and he was grabbing his coat and his car keys.

 ~ A little earlier ~

 "Stupid, stupid machinery!"
-He was down on his PAK, which he hated.
-And though his place was kept as sterile as possible from unhealthy obsession, the floor still proved to be less savoury than any other surface, and he had to lie on it.
-Earth presented a lot of dust, and though his base was well ventilated and sealed tight against the airborne spores of humanity and all they produced, dust still made its way down into the catacombs through the ventilation system, or was carried on his clothes from above.
+He was down on his PAK, which was never good practise, and though his base was kept as sterile as possible from unhealthy obsession, the floor still proved to be less than savoury for an Irken, and he was forced to lie on it.
+The planet presented copious amounts of dust, and though his base was sealed tight against the airborne spores of humanity and all they produced, dust still made its way down into the catacombs through the ventilation system, or was carried on his clothes from above.

-Using his receptor grapplers, he sought the problem in the dark beneath his console and set about to fixing it.
-The wires were sheathed in rubbery ploxum, an Irken material much like rubber, yet thicker, more resilient, and stronger.
-He slit some of it away to get at the coils within.
+Using his receptor grapplers, he sought the problem in the dark beneath the console and set about to fixing it.
+The wires were sheathed in rubbery ploxum, an Irken material much like rubber, but thicker and more resilient against damage.
+He slit some of it away to get at the delicate and coiled fibres within.
 One of the wires wasn't connecting properly.
-Must have been a fault when the machinery was installed, or some recent power surge had caused something to burn up.
+There might have been a fault when the machinery was installed, or a power surge in the past had caused something to rupture.

-He squinted one fuchsia eye at the problem, even though he had no trouble seeing in the dark in the cavernous confines below his console.
+He squinted a fuchsia eye at the problem even though he had no trouble seeing in the dark.

-The faulty wire in question was easy to pinpoint.
-The silvery trim was blackened and slightly out of shape amongst the others.
-Zim cut away the damaged section with careful precision and let the piece fall onto his uniform before he carefully slipped in a new piece of wire after cutting it to fit.
-Then he carefully backed up, sliding along the floor on his PAK.
-It was a bad habit to practise, one that would surely cause Irken elites to frown upon.
+The faulty wire in question had been easy to spot.
+The silvery trim was blackened and slightly bent out of shape amongst the others.
+Zim cut away the damaged section with careful precision and let the piece fall onto his uniform before slipping in a new piece of wire after cutting it to fit.
+Then he backed up, sliding along the floor on his PAK; a bad habit that would cause Irken Elites to frown.

-He was pretty sure the bodge-job had fixed the problem.
-He wasn't a qualified Irken engineer, but he was able to make and fix whatever he could, sometimes out of very limited resources.
-It was not wise to rely entirely on machines, machines that could break down and leave him vulnerable when he lived a solitary and isolated existence.
+Maintaining daily repair and mechanical management was an invader's toil.
+A soldier had to be an established engineer to be able to make and fix whatever he could, sometimes out of very limited resources.
+It was not advised to rely entirely on machines, machines that could break down and leave him vulnerable when he lived a solitary and isolated existence.

 "Re-establishing link."
 Droned the computer.